Warfare in the Dune Imperium

 In Dune these are a Holtzman force field used as defence.
 A shield can be set to block any moving object above a certain velocity.
 This works in both directions, so a shield that stops bullets coming in also stops you from shooting out.

 Shields are the ultimate in knightly armour.
 Warriors with shields are immune to all the missile weapons that defeated knights historically.
-With no longbows or muskets or machine guns, shielded infantry fight each other hand to hand, and skill with melee weapons is all important.
-An elite force of aristocrats and their trained retainers will slaughter a much larger number of unshielded or poorly trained fighters.
+With no longbows or muskets or machine guns, shielded infantry must fight each other hand to hand and skill with melee weapons is all important.

-For the same reason there are no tanks in Dune, no heavy artillery.
+For the same reason there are no tanks in Dune, no heavy artillery, no ground attack helicopters or bombers.
 Big guns are no better than hand held guns, so vehicles are only useful to move infantry around.
 On Caladan and Arrakis ornithopters are superior to ground transport, but other planets might use light wheeled vehicles as infantry troop carriers.

 The books do suggest that shields don't protect entirely against very powerful kinetic impacts.
 In the deserts of Arrakis shields are useless, because sandworms will kill the wearer.
 So it is possible to collapse a shield with enough force, or maybe just bounce it around so hard that the person inside is injured or killed like an egg inside an unpadded box.
 But sandworms are big, really big, suggesting that the amount of kinetic energy required to kill one shielded warrior would be at least an entire salvo of battleship guns.